 |Edgar Alfred Costello-Bowen||Sergeant||Pilot||Survived|

 While returning from operations against Koln, the crew flew into extensive low cloud which prevented them from landing at their home station of Swanton Morley in Norfolk.
-The crew flew NW across England in the hope of finding an airfield at which they could land.
-Before a suitable airfield could be found and with the aircraft all but out of the fuel the crew abandoned the aircraft which shortly after dived into the ground.
+The crew flew NW across England in the hope of finding an airfield at which they could land but were hampered by failure of their radio equipment which prevented them from using radio direction finding.
+Before a suitable airfield could be found and with the aircraft all but out of the fuel the crew abandoned the aircraft which shortly after dived into the ground at 00:50 on the 27th November 1940.

 Sergeant Costello-Bowen rose to the rank of Squadron Leader before being killed on the 9th August 1943 while flying Ventura Mk.II AJ454 of 487 Sqn RNZAF near RAF Marham.